 "Coming and being taken are different," she hissed, oblivious to his turmoil

 Inu-Yasha shrugged again, calling up indifference.
 "Its payment for time wasted."

 "I thought you didn't need praise."

 His smile turned to a smirk.
 She was sharp.
 "Praise and payment are different," he swatted her rear.
 "Let's get out of here before your previous owner wakes up."

 Kagome scoffed.
 "Attacking from behind?
 Running at the first sign of confrontation?"
 Her words were harsh and dry.
 "Your valor knows no bounds."

 Inu-Yasha nodded against her leg, readjusting her for the journey back to the mountains.
 "That's me, Mr. Valiant," he knew how to play his part; it had been scripted for him decades before.
 "And my men are of equal mettle.
 They'll be anxious to meet you.
 A woman of your talents, even a human one, won't want for things to do," he heaved the sack to his other shoulder and rattled it for effect.
 "You're an excellent Kanaka find."

 Kagome cursed and fell quiet, screaming in her head.
 She had been so close to freedom.
-To see it snatched away before she'd even cradled it to her chest was maddening.
+To see it snatched away before she'd even cradled it was maddening.

 Fate had a lot of explaining to do to her one day.